smolanalytics

 PostHogproduct (all-in-one)yes, Kafka + ClickHouse + PGvia generated SQLfree tier, self-host

-Heapproduct (autocapture)no, hosted SaaSnosales-led
+Heapproduct (autocapture)no, hosted SaaSnofree tier, usage-priced, sales-led higher

-"Ask in plain english" means a first-class natural-language surface that returns a computed answer, not that a tool has no AI features at all.
+"Ask in plain English" means a first-class natural-language surface that returns a computed answer, not that a tool has no AI features at all.
 Pricing shapes are the widely documented models; each vendor's exact numbers change, so check their page before you buy.

 the honest pick, and its limits